mohit3011/mohit3011.github.io/_pages/about.md

 <p style="font-size:large;">
 I am a third-year CS PhD student in the School of Interactive Computing at <a href="https://www.gatech.edu/">Georgia Tech</a>, where I'm advised by Prof. <a href="http://www.munmund.net/">Munmun De Choudhury</a>.
 Using computational techniques from Natural Language Processing (NLP) and theories from Sociology and Psychology, <b>my research focuses on evaluating, and improving generative AI models and examining their impact on the individuals using them within healthcare, with a special emphasis on mental health</b>.
-Specifically, I tackle these challenges using a multi-pronged approach consisting of three line of works: <span class="highlight1"><b>(1) Works developing computational/theoretical frameworks and metrics for evaluating the performance of gen AI models for healthcare/mental health</b></span>, <span class="highlight2"><b>(2) Developing methods and resources for improving AI models for mental healthcare</b></span>, and <span class="highlight3"><b>(3) Examining the impact of using AI for mental health scenarios using experimental studies with end-users</b></span>.
+Specifically, I tackle these challenges using a multi-pronged approach consisting of three line of works: <b><span class="highlight1">(1)</span> Works developing computational/theoretical frameworks and metrics for evaluating the performance of gen AI models for healthcare/mental health</b></span>, <b><span class="highlight2"></span>(2) Developing methods and resources for improving AI models for mental healthcare</b></span>, and <b><span class="highlight3">(3)</span> Examining the impact of using AI for mental health scenarios using experimental studies with end-users</b></span>.
 The goal of my research is to develop robust frameworks and methods for evaluating, and enhancing the performance, reliability and safety of AI systems for healthcare, contributing towards advancing state-of-the-art methods in Foundation Models and Human-centered AI.
 </p>

 <p style="font-size:large;">